firstandthird/logr/docs/logr.md

 	var lg = require('logr')('app');
 	lg.filter(['app', 'module1']);

-Now only app and module1 log calls will passed on to your adaptors.
+Now only app and module1 log calls will passed on to your adapters.
 This is great for debugging a specific module without distraction from other log calls.

 ###Filtering with enviornment variables